Rikku: Concept and creation

 Rikku first appeared in Final Fantasy X. Tetsuya Nomura designed her as a 15-year-old Al Bhed girl.
 She is Cid's daughter and Brother's younger sister.
-After the game's release, the video game press reported that she might get her own game, code-named "Rikku Version", but was later confirmed to not be in the works.
+After the game's release, the video game press reported that she might get her own game, code-named "Rikku Version"; however, it was later confirmed to not be in the works.
 Rikku, along with Yuna, were the leads of Final Fantasy X-2 and were the only characters from Final Fantasy X to appear.
 Developers chose her in order to create a game that centered on women.
 Tetsu Tsukamoto, the designer of Final Fantasy X-2s "alternate" costumes, explained that Rikku's outfit was the product of a cultural change in Spira, the world Rikku inhabits.
 The staff also wished to make that cast seem more physically active.

 Rikku is voiced by Tara Strong in English and by Marika Matsumoto in Japanese.
 Strong was offered an audition by Final Fantasy X casting director Jack Fletcher.
 Before her audition, Fletcher gave Strong recordings of the Japanese version of Rikku and a description of the character.
 Many of Strong's lines ended with "you know" in order to match the English dub with the character's mouth movements, particularly to end the sentence with a vowel sound.
 They decided to make this a vocal tic for her.